josecarneiro/ironhack-technical-interview/README.md

 #### Q: What’s the difference between imperative and declarative programming?

-We can also think about the difference between OOP and FP in terms of the difference between “imperative” and “declarative” programming.
+We can also think about the difference between *OOP* and *FP* in terms of the difference between *imperative* and *declarative* programming.

-These are umbrella terms that describe shared characteristics between multiple different programming paradigms.
-FP is an example of declarative programming, while OOP is an example of imperative programming.
+These are umbrella terms that describe shared characteristics between multiple different programming para digms.
+FP is an example of *declarative* programming, while OOP is an example of *imperative* programming.

 In a basic sense, imperative programming is concerned with how you do something.
 It spells out the steps in the most essential way, and is characterised by for and while loops, if and switch statements, and so on.